alvesjnr/EulerInScheme/README.md

 Motivation
 ----------

-I've already used a (bit of) LISP at my college times, but it was a real lack on my computer science formation.
+I've already used a (bit of) LISP at my college time, but it was a real lack on my computer science formation.

 Once I decided to start studding deep some concepts of computability and history of computation, I found myself on a position where learning LISP or some LISP-dialect is useful (to do not say necessary!).